WenqingZong/crab_dbg/README.md

     country_to_capital_cities,
 )

-# Or, you can ust dbg to inspect one.
+# Or, you can use dbg to inspect one.
 Note that you can pass any keyword arguments originally supported by print()
 dbg(country_to_capital_cities, file=stderr)

 # You can also use dbg to inspect expressions.